 You’ll hardly notice them.
 But they are much more numerous than adults, about 7 times more, on average.

-Larvae are a major part of the flea problem: they are the invisible army that makes flea infestations persistent.
+Larvae are a significant part of the flea problem: they are the invisible army that makes flea infestations persistent.
 Eliminating the flea larvae population should be considered as a way to help control fleas on your pet.

 Flea Life Cycle

-The flea lifecycle consists of 6 different stages: the flea egg, the 3 larvae instars, the pupa, and the adult, male or female.
+The flea lifecycle consists of 6 stages: the flea egg, the 3 larvae instars, the pupa, and the adult, male or female.